rashtastic/r1/index.md

 ## Introduction

-This report is an initial examination of peer assessment using Vision 2030 data points of interest.
+This report presents an initial examination of peer assessment utilizing data points of interest from Vision 2030.
 Our goal is to identify institutions comparable to FSU on high-value metrics.
 The results are not meant to be conclusive, but to inform further interpretation.

 In order to identify institutions comparable to FSU we must first understand how institutions vary.
 What follows is a multivariate exploratory data analysis of institutional characteristics.
 Observed patterns are used to inform a peer matching strategy.